-Chapter 2 documents the transportation and emission modeling methodology and key data and assumptions applied in this analysis.
+Chapter 2 documents the transportation and emission modeling methodology, key data and assumptions as applied in the analysis, and a summary of the modeling results.

 Chapter 3 provides an overview of all applicable consultation requirements as well as a chronological consultation record of meetings and events related to the analysis.
-Copies of consultation materials including meeting agenda, minutes, conformity analysis schedule, presentation and handouts are provided in Appendix E. Project lists are provided in Appendix F.
+Copies of consultation materials including meeting agenda, minutes, conformity analysis schedule, presentation and handouts are provided in Appendix D. Project lists are provided in Appendix E.

-Chapter 4 summarizes the conformity demonstration and conclusion.
+Chapter 4 summarizes the results of the conformity demonstration and the conclusion.